FlowFuse/flowfuse/docs/admin/sso/ldap.md

 ## Managing Admin users

-The SSO Configuration can be configured to managed the admin users of the platform by enabling the `Manage Admin roles using group assertions` option.
+The SSO Configuration can be configured to manage the admin users of the platform by enabling the `Manage Admin roles using group assertions` option.
 Once enabled, the name of a group can be provided that will be used to identify whether a user is an admin or not.